DimitrisPr/Medrical/README.md

 ~$ medrical test producer
 ```

-Thoughout testing needs to be done for later versions.

 ### To Do Testing

+Throughout testing of later versions should include:

 - More unit tests for JDBC producer (e.g test that *every* new event is properly published when running in a loop continuously)
 - More unit tests for JDBC connector (e.g time needed to create a new table given a new topic,)